NCBI-Hackathons/TheVariantExpress/README.md

 # List the genetic variants associated with diseases,  all aboard the Variant Express!

 Integrating genetic variation data with gene expression data is a powerful approach for discovering causal variants and uncovering relevant biological pathways.
-However, such data integration typically requires multiple modes of data.
-The Variant Express is a new pipeline that performs association testing between genetic variants and gene expression estimates from RNA-Seq data alone.
+However, such integration typically requires multiple modes of data.
+The Variant Express is a new pipeline that performs association testing between gene expression estimates and genetic variants identified from RNA-Seq data alone.

+The Variant Express simultaneously quantifies gene expression and identifies coding variants from RNA-Seq data and then tests for association between variants and differentially expressed genes.
+The Variant Express can query ClinVar to limit association testing to pathogenic variants, or can accept a user-supplied list of custom variants.

 # How Does The Variant Express Do It??